westjinne/Logs-Analysis/Logs_Analysis/README.md

 2. Download VM configuration files above.
 3. By using terminal (or other cmd prompt), change the directory that VM configuration files are downloaded, and start vagrant.

-example: VM configuration files are stored at Downloads/FSND-Virtual-Machine/ directory.)
+For example: (WHEN VM configuration files are stored at Downloads/FSND-Virtual-Machine/ directory.)
    <pre><code>
    $ cd Downloads
    $ cd FSND-Virtual-Machine